 Asylum seekers descend from a large fishing vessel used to transport them from Turkey to a Greek island.
 October 11, 2015.
 Credit: HRW

-According to a Thursday report by AGPS, the names of missing persons that figure on the list are: Palestinian refugees from Syria Mohamed Marwan Tamim, Mohamed Dhafer AlNajar, along with Raed Mabrouk, Ziad Radi, Mohamed AlHasasna, and Ahmad Sa’id from Gaza.
+The names that figure on the list are Palestinian refugees from Syria Mohamed Marwan Tamim, Mohamed Dhafer AlNajar, along with Raed Mabrouk, Ziad Radi, Mohamed AlHasasna, and Ahmad Sa’id from Gaza.

-Four other names—Amar Yaser Amouri, Mohamed Yaser Amouri (child), Mohamed Nafe’ Taeemeh, and Tareq Balout, all from Syria—figure on the list.
+Four other names—Amar Yaser Amouri, Mohamed Yaser Amouri (minor), Mohamed Nafe’ Taeemeh, and Tareq Balout, all from Syria—figure on the list.

-Turkey and Greece have served as major launch-off points for migrants fleeing Syria, among other war-stricken zones, onboard “death boats” bound for Europe.
-Dozens of Palestinian refugees have died on the migration route.
+Turkey and Greece have served as major launch-off points for migrants fleeing conflict zones and economic hardship, onboard “death boats” bound for Europe.